Reading: Applied Part 2. Specification Defect Diagnostics

 ArtifactReady when

-Expected symptom recordbefore running the agent, one of ask_storm / stage_regress / phase_context_loss is named
+Record of the expected symptombefore running the agent, one of ask_storm / stage_regress / phase_context_loss is named

-| fixed-spec.md (or fixed YAML) | patch changes the verifiable rule, not just the explanation in text | | Recovery line in validation.md | explains which exact fact stopped reproducing after the fix |
+| fixed-spec.md (or the corrected YAML) | the patch changes the verifiable rule, not only the text explanation | | Recovery line in validation.md | explains which specific fact no longer reproduces after the fix |

 Practice